simgunz/website-simgunz/content/en/posts/2013-03-23-redshift-plasmoid-0-6-released-with-a-brand-new-osd.md

   - redshift

 ---
-In this new version of redshift plasmoid I&#8217;ve added a simple OSD that displays the current color temperature when in manual mode.
+In this new version of redshift plasmoid I've added a simple OSD that displays the current color temperature when in manual mode.
 The displayed information can be used to set a correct day and night color temperature in the settings page.
 Moreover, thanks to the contribution of some users, redshift plasmoid is being translated in different languages.

 <!--more-->If you have any advice or comment on redshift, please post it, so I can understand how you like it and how I can improve it.